SOSML/SOSML-backend/README.md

 # Backend

-This folder contains the source code and configuration to build the backend.
+This folder contains the source code and configuration to run the backend.

 ## Prerequisites

-The dependencies of this package must be installed to test or build.
+The dependencies of this package must be installed to be run.
 ```bash
 npm install
 ```